KILTprotocol/web3-login-demo/README.md

 - run `yarn start`.

-## Build

-You don't need to do this to run the app locally on your computer.
-This only needed for deployment, not for the tutorial.

-To get a production version of the app, you can bundle the frontend and backend of the app into static files.
-For this, after having all your environment variables and your well-known-did-configuration:

-- run `yarn build`.

 ## Login Process

 After having set up the whole project, when the website is up and running, the login process can take place.